kalviumcommunity/k-fswd/README.md

 1. Install JOI in your project by running `npm install joi` in the terminal.

-2. In your request handling module (e.g., `handleRequest.js`), import JOI.

-3. Identify the user's role from the request data (e.g., `req.body.role`).
+2. Identify the user's role from the request data (e.g., `req.body.role`).

-4. Construct a JOI validation logic that changes based on the identified role.
+3. Construct a JOI validation logic that changes based on the identified role.
 For example, use `Joi.string().valid('admin', 'user')` to validate the role field, and then conditionally allow or deny specific fields in the data object based on this role.

-5. Apply this dynamic JOI validation within your request handling function to validate incoming data according to the user's role.
+4. Apply this dynamic JOI validation within your request handling function to validate incoming data according to the user's role.

-6. Test the validation by sending requests with different role data using  [Bruno](https://www.usebruno.com/).
+5. Test the validation by sending requests with different role data using  [Bruno](https://www.usebruno.com/).

-7. Handle validation errors gracefully, returning meaningful error messages to the client.
+6. Handle validation errors gracefully, returning meaningful error messages to the client.

 ## 🎁 Outcome